BrianOSullivanGit/stochasticSim/README.md

 | NO_COVERAGE | The locus contains a somatic variant however no coverage was obtained at this locus during simulation (DP=0)|
 | UNDETECTED | The locus contains a somatic variant however no reads containing the alternative allele were detected during the simulation (AD for the spiked-in allele=0) |

 For PASS and MASKED entries, the AF attribute of the INFO field will contain the true allele frequency of the spiked-in somatic variant.
 The user should recall that stochasticSim accounts for the randomness in the number of reads that contain the non-reference allele at somatic mutation sites.
-This means that in our simulations (as in real sequencing data) the true allele frequency and the allele ratio (AD/DP) will not necessarily match (though, in general, particulary at reasonably high depth, the will be close).
+This means that in our simulations (as in real sequencing data) the true allele frequency and the allele ratio (AD/DP) will not necessarily match (though, in general, particularly at reasonably high depth, they will be close).
 PASS and MASKED entries will always list the allele depth (AD) of the spiked-in allele second (directly after the reference allele depth).
 Otherwise (for SEQ_ERROR entries) AF entry in the INFO field will contain the allele ratio of the first error "allele" (the one with the highest alt. allele depth).
-Similary (for SEQ_ERROR) the depths of any other error alleles will be listed in decending order after the reference allele depth in the SAMPLE field.
-A selection of entries from a ground truth VCF is shown below.
+Similarly (for SEQ_ERROR) the depths of any other error alleles will be listed in descending order after the reference allele depth in the SAMPLE field.
+A sequencer error that (by chance) creates the same allele as the somatic variant at a MASKED locus will be listed separately in the SAMPLE field.
+For example the MASKED variant record from the selection of ground truth VCF entries below indicates that 3 reads containing the somatic 'A' allele were picked up by the sequencer.
+It also indicates that a sequencer error occurred in one or more other reads which also contained the somatic 'A' allele, causing it to be incorrectly read as a 'T'.
+Finally, another sequencer error occurred at the same locus causing one of the reads containing the reference 'C' allele to be incorrectly read as an 'A'.
+The vast majority of entries in the ground truth VCF files however will record non-reference sites caused by single read sequence error (SEQ_ERROR, AD=1).

 ```
 #CHROM     POS             ID      REF     ALT     QUAL    FILTER      INFO               FORMAT  SAMPLE